 It’s worth noting that I don’t have unlimited access to my frisbees.
 They only come out when it’s time to play with my parents.
-This enhances their value to me, as well as the value and focus I place on our frisbee games together.
+This enhances their value to me and the value and focus I place on our frisbee games together.

 What is the best frisbee color for dogs?

 We dogs see some colors better than other, with blue and mustard-yellow apparently being two of the most striking colors that are easiest for us to see.

 Plus, if you play frisbee with your dog on grass, then having a green frisbee probably makes the game more difficult for both of us when it’s harder to see it on the ground or when it’s flying near a green hill!

-The 5 Best Dog Frisbees – According to Border Collie Kepler
+The 6 Best Dog Frisbees – According to Border Collie Kepler

-1. Best Soft Dog Frisbee for New Frisbee Lovers
+1. Best Soft Dog Frisbee – Chuckit!
+Zipflight ($6+)

 The Chuckit!
 Zipflight soft dog frisbee is a particularly good frisbee for puppies and smaller dogs!
 I have owned many of these beautiful flying discs and they’ve brought me much joy.

 While soft fabric frisbees don’t last as long as other frisbees (as the fabric naturally starts to shred with too many catches (especially if you have sharp little puppy teeth) and they get dirty in muddy conditions) that doesn’t stop me enjoying them.

 In fact, I like them more when they’re stinky, because then my parents can also play a game of ‘hide-the-frisbee’ and I get to sniff it out from all the hiding places they put it in.

 When I was young and growing my parents would roll it along the ground for me to chase and fetch, which helped build up my intense love of frisbee that you see in me today.

-2. Best Dog Frisbee for Tug and Fetch
+2. Best Dog Frisbee for Tug and Fetch – Ruffwear Pacific Ring ($25)

 If you like rope toys and enjoy a game of tug before dropping your frisbee, then this Ruffwear Pacific Ring dog disc is for you – because it’s a hybrid of a tug toy and flying disc!